OpenGlobalMind/old-ogm-wiki/OGM Stewardship/Documents/MoU.md

 * creating initial legal, organizational, and technology infrastructure layers;
 * identifying the top 10% or 20% of prototypes, relationships, and resources that are at hand (what's available);
-* identifying needs for the communities and clients we aim to serve (which will include determining criteria in order) (what's needed tktk);
+* identifying needs for the communities and clients we aim to serve, which will include determining criteria in order;
 * visualizing and mapping those resources;
 * prototyping a knowledge commons, built from existing and new sources, according to existing and new protocols;
-* listening with care, matching the top 10% of resources and key partners in our activities, creating useful leverage and flow in the system tktk; and
+* listening with care, matching the most salient resources and key partners in our activities, creating useful leverage and flow in the system; and
 * framing the activities and goals for the next two to five sprints.

-tktk next six paragraphs are new

-For example, OGM will challenge its mapping guild to map work already done by other organizations (that top 10%) on the global grand challenges that humanity faces and needs to overcome, such as the United Nations' Sustainable Development Goals (SDGs).
-Other organizations have also laid out goals, milestones, points of leverage and key problems.
+For example, OGM will challenge its mapping guild to map work already done by other organizations on the global grand challenges that humanity faces and needs to overcome, such as the United Nations' Sustainable Development Goals (SDGs).
+Other organizations have also laid out goals, milestones, points of leverage, and key problems.

 OGM will map the most important of those relationships, while also making room for perspectives that reframe the issues and perhaps ignite new initiatives by other organizations, or new collaborations across organizations.
 In other words, our maps will not only be reporting on what is, but offering perspectives on what could be.
 We will help make visible not only our perspectives, but others'.